erajasekar/cs-workshop/PITCHME.md

 ### What is Machine learning?

 Machine learning makes computers to learn skills that humans can't explain.

 Machine learning works by analysing large data set of examples and figuring out Algorithm.

 We can think of machine learning as inverse of programming just like Square root is inverse of Square.

 With machine learning, computers write their own programs, so we don’t have to.

 +++

 ### Machine learning makes computer learn human skills

-* [AutoDraw](https://www.autodraw.com/) is a that pairs the magic of machine learning with drawings from talented artists to help everyone create anything visual, fast.
+* [AutoDraw](https://www.autodraw.com/) uses the magic of machine learning with drawings from talented artists to help everyone create anything visual, fast.
-* Computers can recognize our face, our voice, handwriting , etc.
+* Computers had learned to recognize our face, our voice, handwriting , etc.

 +++

 ### Robots are becoming part of your lives

-* iRobot vaccum can find it's way through your home to clean everywhere.
+* iRobot vaccum can find it's way through your home to clean.
 * Siri , Alexa, Google Assistant are able to answer our questions just like humans.

 +++